superyuuki/yuukomponent/readme.md

   Base: AssaultRifle #generates the base component as AssaultRifle defined in Components
   Orders:
     - ThenInsert: 2xScope
-    - ThenInsert: 30RoundMag
-      Orders:
-        - ThenInsert: SomeBullet #imagine i wrote a bullet def
     - ThenInsertRandom: (50>HellfirePerk, 50>VenomousPerk)

 ```

 What does this do?

 - We have an assault rifle which launches bullets at a velocity.
-It can have the following attached to it: A scope, a magazine, and a perk
+It can have the following attached to it: A scope and a perk
 - We have a 2x scope which fits the Scope slot.
 The scope will zoom in by 200% (+2) on a right click.
-- We have a 30 round magazine which holds bullets
 - We have a perk which can only be inserted by Blueprints.
   - There is a Hellfire perk with a 50% chance the target will be lit on fire for 50 seconds.
   - There is a Poisonous perk that poisons the target for the default value of 1 minute.